-We are pro-life.
+3. We are pro-life.

-We can’t send our children out there with no sense of what sex was designed to be and with no real knowledge of how their bodies work or how reproduction happens.
-We MUST be open with our kids and acknowledge how strong sexual desire is and how hard it can be to wait until marriage.
-We need to instill in our kids a reverence for marriage and for their future spouse, and above all, we must show our kids that holiness is a life-long pursuit that includes the difficulty of denying ourselves sexual pleasure until marriage.
-A huge part of the pro-life movement is and should be sex education.
+We can’t send children out with no sense of how God designed sex and with no real knowledge of how bodies and reproduction works.
+Let’s be open and acknowledge how strong sexual desire is and how hard it can be to wait until marriage.
+Instill a reverence for marriage and their future spouse.
+Above all, show kids that holiness is a lifelong pursuit that includes the difficulty of denying ourselves sexual pleasure until marriage.
+Christian sex education is a huge part of the pro-life movement.
 It starts with us.

-Sexual orientation isn’t a given.
+4. Sexual orientation isn’t a given.

-If your child is a teenager and you haven’t opened up a conversation about sex, just do it.
-It will be awkward and weird, but don’t miss your opportunity to influence him, here and now, while you have him in your house.
-Invite him to share his struggles with you, and give him godly guidance, even if he doesn’t act like he wants to hear it.
-He needs to hear it.
+If your child is a teenager and you haven’t yet opened a conversation about sex, just do it.
+It will be awkward and weird, yes.
+But don’t miss your opportunity to influence while they’re in your house.
+Invite kids to share their struggles with you.
+Offer godly guidance, even if they act like they don’t want to hear it.
+They need to!

 As Christian parents, we want to disciple our kids and lead them in the ways of God.
-We can’t fool ourselves into thinking that sex education isn’t a huge part of discipleship.
+We can’t fool ourselves into thinking that Christian sex education isn’t a huge part of discipleship.
 Sexual sin is dangerous and rampant, and it always has been.
 We can’t help our kids deal with the incredible pull of sexual desire unless we talk about it.
 Will it feel awkward?
 Maybe, at first.
-But, it’s nothing we can’t handle.
-Sex shouldn’t be a dirty word in Christian homes.
-If we want our kids to think biblically about sex and about their own worth, then we have to teach them what the Bible says about it, one conversation at a time.
+But it’s nothing we can’t handle with God’s help.